MrHydralisk/Complementary-Odyssey/README.md

 Allowing to drag select all over all containers in ruins, instead of searching for each on map and clicking one by one.

+### Vac Barrier Roof Projector and Vac Barrier Roof

+A device that can power vac barrier on the vac roof, which allow shuttles, drop pods and light through.
+Powered vac roof will prevent oxygen leaks, weather effects and temperature change.
+Size and Offset of projection barrier can be adjusted with up to 16 tiles total.
+When projector not powered vac roof act as if there is no roof.

 ## Links

 [Steam Workshop Page](https://steamcommunity.com/sharedfiles/filedetails/?id=3546612303)